hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-mongodb-application-on-hpe-greenlake-for-containers.md

 * Supports Kubernetes on VMware vSphere
 * Supports HPE Nimble and Alletra Storage arrays which provides persistent storage for containerized workloads

-Launch HPE GreenLake for Containers using the HPE GreenLake for Private Cloud Enterprise card on the HPE GreenLake Central Dashboard.
+You can launch HPE GreenLake for Containers using the HPE GreenLake for Private Cloud Enterprise card on the HPE GreenLake Central Dashboard.
 From the Private Cloud Enterprise main page, click Containers to create clusters and blueprints, view details about existing clusters, and launch the HPE Ezmeral Runtime Environment.

-## HPE GreenLake for Containers: Machine Blueprint layout for Kubernetes cluster node(s)
+## HPE GreenLake for Containers: Machine blueprint layout for Kubernetes cluster node(s)

-HPE GreenLake for containers uses machine blueprints to define the infrastructure details for the worker nodes used in a cluster.
+HPE GreenLake for Containers uses machine blueprints to define the infrastructure details for the worker nodes used in a cluster.

 Predefined blueprints are provided when the service is provisioned, and you can create your own custom machine blueprints.